vippsas/vipps-ecom-api/vipps-ecom-api.md

 Vipps complies with GDPR, and requires the user's consent before any information is shared with the merchant.
 The merchant must provide a URL (`consentRemovalPrefix`) that Vipps can call to delete the data.
-The Vipps app allows the user to later remove this consent (via the Profile -> Security -> "Access to your information" -> "Companies that remember you" screens).
+Vipps allows the user to later remove this consent (via the Profile -> Security -> "Access to your information" -> "Companies that remember you" screens).